sandiegojs/vanilla-browser-docs/docs/index.md

 ## Add submit event

 Now that we've covered the basics of getting a DOM element and hooking into it's events, let's add a submit event handler to the form.
 Later, we'll use this handler to kick off a request to the backend.

-To start create a new file called `main.js` in the app directory.

 Our first step in this new file is to get a reference to the form element.
 Create a variable named `form`, and assign the form DOM element on the page to it.